-I love the quote above from Alice Walker the American writer and author of ‘The Colour Purple’.
+I love the quote above from Alice Walker, the American writer and author of ‘The Colour Purple’.
 It resonates with me and encapsulates so much in just a few words.
-Although I never set out in search of my mothers garden, nonetheless, her gardens were magnificent and memorable.
-When you grow up playing in a beautiful landscape it becomes an inherent part of who you are.
-Although, an extensive garden was not part of my life for any length of time until recently.
-So, when my rural garden began to grow I never realised that all those hours spent as a child had actually given me the basic knowledge of horticulture.
-Quite naturally I knew more of plants, soils, roses and trees than I had imagined.
+Although I never set out in search of my mothers garden, her gardens were magnificent and memorable.
+When you grow up playing in a beautiful landscape, it becomes an inherent part of who you are.
+However, as an adult an extensive garden was not part of my life for any length of time until recently.
+So, when my rural garden began to grow, I never realised that all those hours spent as a child had actually given me the basic knowledge of horticulture.
+Quite naturally, I knew more about plants, soils, roses and trees than I had imagined.

 My mother was a true gardener.
 A gardener who had an abundance of plants and could easily cut and pull them out for the unexpected visitor as they wandered the garden.
 Small treasures to take home and strike in their own gardens.
 This was done with the minimum of fuss and left no visible signs of attack or empty space.
 This of course was reciprocated when as a family we visited friends.
 The visit would no doubt include a stroll in the garden where we ended up with armfuls of plants rolled up in newspaper to take home.

 My mother’s own garden at Avalon and later in the Blue Mountains was full of stories from homes and gardens she had visited.
 A walk around the garden could take hours simply because of all the stories of where each plant had come from and who had given her the original cutting.
 The sentiment is depicted so well by Amy Stewart, author of ‘From The Ground Up’ 2001